 - Compare the cost of application for both residential and non-residential dwellings

 - Evaluate staff costs based on ten different activities split over each of the seven application types.

-If you are interested in participating in the Planning Benchmarking Service, the fee is £1950. plus VAT per authority.
-If you require a comprehensive and bespoke report (as stated in 4 above), there will be an additional fee of £1,000 plus VAT.
+If you require a bespoke report (as stated in 5 above), there will be an additional fee of £1,000 plus VAT.

 What is the next step?

 To speak to an adviser, please click on the blue 'contact us' button and leave your details, or email the team directly.